 The Best of NAMA honors the best in agricultural marketing communications.
 Companies and agencies submit their work for this competition, which evaluates creative marketing communications and public relations initiatives in agriculture.
-Awards are given in 63 categories, and NAMA received 1,082 entries in six regions this year.
+Awards are given in 63

 In 2019, NAAA was honored with a NAMA merit award for its ad campaign, "Find an Aerial Applicator."